OlegZas/Web/README.md

 # Web
 A compilation of a couple of html, css, javaScript projects.
-Portfolio and Buenos Aires the largest amount of content.
+Portfolio, Buenos Aires, and the 90's website have the largest amount of content.